-Before usage a hole is made in the cylinder cover and a winter flap is fitted (see illustration below).
-Twist the winter flap so that preheated air from the cylinder can pass into the carburettor space preventing icing of the air filter, etc.
+The cylinder cover is designed so it can be adjusted for running in cold weather.
+Remove the plastic in the marked circle, so that preheated air from the cylinder can pass into the carburettor space preventing icing of the air filter, etc. (112)